alevasseur007/Sync-Service/README.md

 SQLite for a lightweight demo and easy local persistence

 EF Core for migrations + simple mapping

-Sync is designed to be:

-incremental (watermark)

-idempotent (upsert)

 resilient (retry/backoff on GitHub calls)